Making a Difference Award

 2021: Margaret Rivers, Cardinal Innovations Healthcare

-Margaret’s devotion to serving others is felt not only by our members, their families, and our communities but also by every team member that interacts with her.
-She is—in short—an incarnation of ACAP principles.
+Margaret’s devotion to serving others is felt by members, families, and every team member she interacts with.
+She embodies ACAP principles in all her work.

 2020: Ann Oshel, Alliance Health

-Ann Oshel oversees Alliance’s Community Health and Well-Being department, managing critical initiatives including System of Care, housing, jail diversion, training, education, and member engagement.
-Over the course of her 30-year professional career in community-based mental health and leadership, Ann Oshel has been committed to addressing the needs of her community’s most vulnerable citizens.
-She has spent her career advocating for them and developing the partnerships that have been uniquely successful in leveraging her principles into practice.
+Ann Oshel oversees Alliance’s Community Health and Well-Being department, managing key initiatives such as System of Care, housing, jail diversion, training, and member engagement.
+With 30 years in community-based mental health and leadership, Ann has dedicated her career to advocating for vulnerable populations and building successful partnerships to address their needs.

 2019: A.J Farria, AmeriHealth Caritas Louisiana

 A.J.
-Farria supervises AmeriHealth Caritas Louisiana’s Community Health Navigation team.
-She facilitates workshops and trainings that promote dialogue and break down barriers.
-She also helps to coordinate care and community resources for members.
-Ms. Farria works with people who struggle with substance use, mental health, transitioning from incarceration, and other difficult experiences.
-Her openness and honesty about her personal struggles in overcoming trauma, mental health challenges, and homelessness allow her to foster trust with people who may otherwise be hard to reach.
+Farria supervises AmeriHealth Caritas Louisiana’s Community Health Navigation team, facilitating workshops and coordinating care for members facing substance use, mental health issues, and other challenges.
+Her openness about her own experiences with trauma, mental health, and homelessness helps her build trust with those who may otherwise be hard to reach.

 2018: Amy Carrillo, Kern Health Systems